SAP-archive/IssieBoard/README.md

 If you want to configure the appearance of the keyboard, please launch the app and follow the screenshots below.

+* A quick guide is available in pdf inside the repository called "IssieBoardSAP Instructions.pdf".

 ![AllKeysColor](https://github.com/SAP/IssieBoard/blob/master/AllKeysColor.png)